Prepping disciples for a mission trip

 “Zealot” is more literally “Cananaean.”
-Scholars say that word has nothing to do with the land of Canaan, which is now the nation of Israel and Palestinian territories.
+Scholars say this word has nothing to do with the land of Canaan, which is now the nation of Israel and Palestinian territories.
 It’s a Greek word that some Bible experts trace back to an Aramaic word meaning “zealous.”
-Scholars say this likely refers to a Jewish rebel movement known as the Zealots.
-They used guerrilla warfare and terror tactics in an attempt to drive out the Roman occupying forces from the Jewish homeland.
+Scholars say it likely refers to a Jewish rebel movement known as the Zealots.
+They used guerrilla warfare and terror tactics in an attempt to drive out the Roman-occupying forces from the Jewish homeland.
 Zealots wanted to restore Israel as an independent nation.

-This is the same message John the Baptist delivered, 3:2.
+This message is the same one John the Baptist delivered.
+See 3:2.

-This refers to Old Testament passages that talk about Judgment Day, including Zechariah 12:3-4 and Jeremiah 30:8
+This quote refers to Old Testament passages that talk about Judgment Day, including Zechariah 12:3-4 and Jeremiah 30:8.

 For people to be worse off than the victims of Sodom and Gomorrah, that’s saying a lot.
 Those cities got scorched off the planet in a firestorm, with no trace of them left behind (Genesis 19:24).

-Bible experts offer many theories about how to explain the apparent mistake Jesus made when he seemed to say that the Second Coming would take place during the generation in which the disciples lived.
-Perhaps the most popular theory among scholars is that the humanity of Jesus was showing, and that he got the timing wrong.
+Bible experts offer many theories about how to explain the apparent mistake Jesus made when he seemed to say the Second Coming would take place during the generation in which the disciples lived.
+Perhaps the most popular theory among scholars is that the humanity of Jesus was showing and he got the timing wrong.
 He admitted elsewhere that he didn’t know when the Second Coming would take place (Matthew 24:36).
-Another theory is that he was talking about some big event, such as the arrival of the Holy Spirit during the Jewish Festival of Pentecost a couple of months after his crucifixion (Acts 2).
-Yet another theory is that he may have been talking about the fall of Jerusalem and the destruction of the Temple about 40 years later, in AD 70.
+Another theory is that he was talking about some big event, such as the arrival of the Holy Spirit during the Jewish festival of Pentecost a couple of months after his crucifixion (Acts 2).
+Yet another theory is that he may have been talking about the fall of Jerusalem and the destruction of the Temple about 40 years later in AD 70.

 Jesus borrows the words of a prophet, Micah 7:6, and uses them to describe how his ministry will split families.

-Context clues from the previous verses suggest Jesus was talking about people who turn their back on him because that’s what their family wants them to do.
+Context clues from the previous verses suggest Jesus was talking about people who turn their backs on him because that’s what their families want them to do.

 The Greek word is dikaios, often translated as “righteous.”
 It can also mean innocent, just, acceptable to God.